cinston/Blog/README.md

 - `export MAIL_PASSWORD='<password>'`
 - `python3.6 manage.py server`

+### Known Bugs
+After signing in there might be an error that am working on but the thing is that your profile will have already been created, so just go back and login

 ### Install the dependencies

 Install dependancies that will create an environment for the app to run.